-With that being said, the world of work will change and we will change with it even if we are not immediately aware.
+With that being said, the world of work will change and you will need to change with it even if you are not immediately aware.

-In order to make the most of it, we need to open our minds and discover which areas are in our power to influence and control.
+In order to make the most of it, you need to open your mind and discover which areas are in your power to influence and control.

 Why am I telling you all this?
-Because, there will be implications for us individuals on how we view and perceive work.
+Because, for sure there will be implications for you on how you view and perceive work.

-We need to take ownership of the role we want to play in all of these trends as well as responsibility for how we feel, how we will react and how we choose our future.
+You need to take ownership of the role you want to play in all of these trends as well as responsibility for how you feel, how you will react and how you choose your future.

 It is increasingly common to feel like we are losing control of our behaviour, feelings and thought processes.
 We end up feeling that this is normal until we realise that someone else is taking control of our lives instead of us and the result is to feel like a victim of an unfair society.

-We must try to avoid situations that ‘just happen’ and those which make us feel like puppets who have had their voice taken away.
+You must try to avoid situations that ‘just happen’ and those which make you feel like a puppet who have had their voice taken away.

-It is necessary to be aware of how we perceive work and understand how our work is affecting us on a level beyond the financial aspect.
+It is necessary that you be aware of how you perceive work and understand how your work is affecting you on an emotional level.
+What are the emotional benefits you are perceiving from your work?
+That is, beyond the financial aspects?

-Beyond our formal education, there are other skills that are crucial for us to develop.
-Applying them will make us more proactive in the creation of our careers of the future.
+Beyond your formal education, there are other skills that are crucial for you to develop.
+Applying them will make you more proactive in the creation of your future career.

 The only person, who perfectly understands your work, knows what you want, and the skills you have is you.

-Here are some tips for taking the lead and learning how to develop those crucial skills:
+Here are some tips so that you take the lead and learn how to develop those crucial skills: